Queensland's beef product

 Queensland's beef cattle herd

 Queensland's cattle herds are predominantly fed on natural and improved grazing pastures as well as grain supplementation systems.
-Queensland's extensive areas of native pastures are able to satisfy consumers demands for clean, grass fed beef.
-Queensland's improved pastures and innovative, sustainable pasture-management systems are designed to decrease the age of turn off and increase productivity.
+Queensland's extensive areas of native pastures are able to satisfy consumer demand for clean, grass fed beef.
+Queensland's improved pastures and innovative, sustainable pasture-management systems, are designed to decrease the age of turn off and increase productivity.

-As of December 2015, Queensland had 54.6% of the nation's feedlot capacity of over 1.1 million head with a 91% utilisation rate.
+As of December 2018, Queensland had 55.5% of the nation's feedlot capacity of over 1.3 million head with an above 85% utilisation rate for the majority of the year.
 Growth in the feedlot sector has enabled the delivery of more consistent product suited to customer requirements and helps to reduce the impact of seasonal fluctuations.
-Growth of the sector has allowed the beef industry to access lucrative prime beef markets in Japanese, Korean and Taiwan.
+Growth of the sector has allowed the beef industry to access lucrative prime beef markets in Japan, Korea and Taiwan.
 Approximately 30-40% of all Queensland cattle spend some time in a feedlot prior to slaughter.

 Queensland's beef processing sector